 Objections will remain.

 The analytic philosopher will demand formal criteria for determinability.
 But formal criteria presuppose the structured openness they seek to specify.
-To demand formalization of the pre-formal is to confuse levels.

 A Final Word